 I do actually like Twitter because there’s some great content, but I find it pretty overwhelming, so I don’t spend a lot of time on it.
 I occasionally use Pinterest, but I never did spend much time on Facebook and Google+.
-I get a trickle of blog traffic from Pinterest and Facebook, but I’ve only ever gotten 2 blog views from Google+.
+A trickle of blog traffic comes in from Pinterest and Facebook, but I’ve only ever gotten 2 blog views from Google+.
 Given the recent privacy issues with Facebook and the fact that I’m really not using Facebook or Google+, I recently decided to delete those two accounts.

 WordPress has its quirks.
 Things will sometimes randomly stop working, there will be brief bursts of spam, and legit comments occasionally find their way into comment spam.
 I find WordPress Reader gets bogged down periodically and I’ll need to clear my web cache to get things working smoothly again.
 Sometimes the little orange dot will show up on my notifications icon right away when someone has liked/commented/etc, but other times it takes its sweet time.
 And even though I’ve spent a lot of time on WordPress, there are still things that puzzle me.